 Having been administered by the Officers Association Scotland for 35 years, the Earl Haig Fund (Scotland) was registered as a distinct charity on the 26th November 1956, and on 26th March 1999 it was incorporated as a charitable company.

 In 2006 we changed our trading name to Poppyscotland to reflect a new year-round fundraising focus.
 Although the charity is now well recognised as Poppyscotland, Earl Haig Fund (Scotland) remains as both our registered charity name (Scottish Charity No. SC014096) and our registered company name (Scottish Company No. 194893).

 The Royal British Legion Group of Charities

-In June 2011 we merged with The Royal British Legion, which operates in England, Wales and Northern Ireland, to form the largest charity group supporting the Armed Forces community across the whole of the UK.
+In June 2011 we merged with The Royal British Legion (RBL), which operates in England, Wales and Northern Ireland, to form the largest charity group supporting the Armed Forces community across the whole of the UK.

 Under the terms of the merger, substantial additional investment was committed to Scotland to make significant improvements to the support services for veterans and their families living north of the Border.

 Poppyscotland does, however, continue to operate as a distinct, separate charity within the TRBL group of charities, with funds raised from the Scottish Poppy Appeal and other fundraising campaigns being used exclusively to support the Armed Forces and veterans’ community living in Scotland.